marcoscv-work/styled-svg-sprite-theme/README.md

 # styled-svg-sprite-theme

-Theme example which extend liferayThemeTasks by adding a new task to create SVG sprites.
+Theme example which extends liferayThemeTasks by adding a new task to create SVG sprites.

 ## Steps to create the sprite: